Boilermakers begin their practice sessions next week

 While at Purdue, Painter has also been named a district coach of the year by the NABC three times and the USBWA twice, as well as a three-time finalist for the Jim Phelan Coach of the Year award.
 He was also selected as a finalist for the Naismith Coach of the Year award, the Henry Iba Coach of the Year award and the Skip Prosser Man of the Year award in 2008.

-A commitment to the community is also part of Painter's focus on student-athlete development, and his players devote themselves to that cause during their time under his watch.
+A commitment to the community is also part of Painter's focus on student-athlete development, and his players devote themselves to that cause during their time under his watch, spending numerous hours volunteering their time to read to youth at local elementary schools.

-In addition to participation in Special Olympics clinics, Painter's players have also visited local elementary schools and hospitals, and devoted time to the Boys and Girls Club and Big Brothers/Big Sisters.
-For the last two years, the Boilermakers hosted shopping sprees for disadvantaged area families during the holidays.
+In addition to participation in Special Olympics clinics, Painter's players have also visited local elementary schools and hospitals and devoted time to the Boys and Girls Club and Big Brothers/Big Sisters.

-In each of the last four years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.
+The Boilermakers have hosted a shopping spree for disadvantaged area families in each of the last five years.
+Every year, members of the Boilermaker men's basketball program have voted unanimously to give up part of their holiday per diem to aid in the shopping spree.
+In each of the last five years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.

 In 2012, Hummel became Purdue's first-ever winner of the prestigious Lowe's Senior CLASS Award, given annually to the Division I men's basketball player who exemplifies four areas of excellence: classroom, character, community and competition.